 - Drugs / Alcohol abuse and prevention

 - Sexual Assault Prevention

 - Campus Watch

 - Crime Prevention

 - Theft Prevention

-- Civil Liability for Student Organizations

 - Domestic Violence Prevention

-- RAD (Self Defense for Women and Men)
+- Self Defense

 In our efforts to promote safety awareness, the ASU Police maintain a strong working relationship with the community.
 This relationship includes offering a variety of safety and security programs.